 9. Don’t make too many plans.
 Inevitably, you will hear about something else you might want to see as you’re moving around.
 You don’t want to miss it just because you’re scheduled for a museum that day.

 10. Take an organized tour now and then, especially if you can determine the guide has knowledge about the site, and can get you places you might not otherwise be able to get to.
 If while you are on the tour you want to wander off by yourself for a bit, go ahead.
 Just don’t get lost.
 Or go ahead and get lost.
 Unless you're in a wilderness.

 11. Learn to say at least “please,” “thank you,” and “where is the bathroom?” in the language of every country you visit.

 12. Eat street food, but be careful to eat what the locals are eating.
 If they’re not lined up to buy from that cart, you shouldn’t be either.

 13. Make sure the water is boiling or the oil is bubbling at the food stand.
-See above.
+See number 12 above.

 14. Just because you’re determined to eat local doesn’t mean you have to eat bugs.
-If people ask you if you had the crickets on Khao San Road, you can always lie.
+If people ask you if you had the crickets on Khao San Road in Bangkok, you can always lie.